JakeBisson8/ts-express-app-template/README.md

 # ts-express-app-template

-A basic expressJS application template that includes configurations for typescript, eslint, &amp; prettier
+A basic expressJS application template that includes configurations for typescript, eslint (AirBnB), &amp; prettier.